carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 questions:
 - "How do you use Zoom host and co-host features?"
 - "What do workshop attendees need to know about interacting on Zoom?"
-- "How do cloud instances help when software installation fails?"
+- "What do I do if my learners can't install the software?"
 - "How can the instructional team communicate during a workshop?"
 objectives:
 - "Use Zoom host and co-host features to create breakouts, screen share, manage muting and more."
 - "Create a plan to communicate with learners during a workshop."
-- "Set up a cloud instance for your workshop."
 - "Create a plan for behind-the-scenes communication during a workshop."
 keypoints:
 - "Hosting features in Zoom are most useful when operated by someone who isn't also trying to teach."
 - "Communications avenues should be planned and taught for an online workshop to function smoothy."
-- "Cloud instances can resolve software installation problems, but also have their own unique characteristics."
+- "Cloud instances can resolve software installation problems, but also have their own unique limitations."
 - "Instructors and Helpers need a separate back-channel and a plan for notifications or connections failures."
 ---